braidpool/braidpool/docs/_posts/2021-06-30-can-braidpool-reuse-p2pool-components.md

 In P2Pool the network difficulty is adjusted so that the pool finds one share every 30 seconds.
-This results in smaller miners struggling to find a share and makes P2Pool economically nonviable for them.
+This results in smaller miners struggling to find enough share and makes P2Pool economically nonviable for them.

 In Braidpool, this is not the case.
 Each miner participating in Braidpool can choose the difficulty they mine at so that they generate